Because you need to know where you’re starting if you want to have an idea of how go get to your destination.

-Besides, once you die, your caloric intake is always Zero, anyway…unless you’re a zombie.
+While this level of accuracy would be great for determining your caloric intake, it would ultimately kill you dead, so you couldn’t eat anyway.
+And once you die, your caloric intake is always Zero, anyway…unless you’re a zombie.

 …but that’s a different post altogether.

-Actually, that isn’t as important as you may think for measuring progress.
+Interestingly, absolute accuracy isn’t as important as you may think for measuring progress.
 When tracking body fat measurements, absolute accuracy is not nearly as important as convenience, consistency, and relative reliability.

 To be clear: accuracy is important when trying to determine Caloric intake.
 It is NOT important for tracking progress.